 A really lovely piece for the lovers of history, music, art, or Italy!

 Measurement: 1.3 inch diameter (additional 0.3” for bail)

 Condition: In very good vintage condition with some minor surface scratches and wear.
-The lettering in the back has faded.
 Please note the chain in the photos is NOT included with this listing!

 Follow us on Instagram @alphaomegajewelry for the latest updates from our shop!
 We have lots of fun there and add videos, highlights, and showcase our newest acquisitions.